-Ahead of his presentation at the Data Visualization Summit in San Francisco on April 19&20, we spoke to Abon Chaudhuri, Sr. Applied Researcher, at Walmart Labs.
+Ahead of his presentation at the Big Data Innovation Summit in San Francisco this April 12-13, we spoke to Abon Chaudhuri, Sr. Applied Researcher, at Walmart Labs.

 Abon develops machine learning driven solutions for large-scale classification and prediction problems in the e-commerce domain.
 Abon migrated to machine learning from a strong visualization and data analysis background.
 He received his PhD degree in Computer Science and Engineering from The Ohio State University, USA in 2013.
 His doctoral research focused on feature-driven summarization of big data to enable rapid query and visualization.